greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/TRUNCATE.html.md

 Empties a table or set of tables of all rows.

-XXX **Note:** Greenplum Database does not enforce referential integrity syntax \(foreign key constraints\). `TRUNCATE` truncates a table that is referenced in a foreign key constraint even if the `CASCADE` option is omitted.
+**Note:** Greenplum Database does not enforce referential integrity syntax \(foreign key constraints\). `TRUNCATE` truncates a table that is referenced in a foreign key constraint even if the `CASCADE` option is omitted.

 ## <a id="section2"></a>Synopsis